Congratulations and welcome! You’ve been accepted to the 2018 Fall entering class at Suffolk University Law School.

 You will receive your new @suffolk.edu email address in early June.
 Sign-in info will be sent via email to the email address you used in your application. ...Back

 Orientation is mandatory for new students.
-Orientation is one-week, held in-person at the Law School.
+Orientation is held Aug.
+20-24, 2018 and is held in-person at the Law School.
+Fall orientation is mandatory for all traditional JD students.
 There also is an on-line component.
 Details will be sent to you in early summer at your @suffolk.edu email address. ...Back

 Beginning in mid-August, you can obtain your student ID from the security office at the security window in the front lobby of the law school building.
 You must do this in-person. ...Back